victoralonsorodriguez/CMOD/README.md

 ## Version change log

+### Version 2.05 - psf_name branch

+With this new version the galaxy folder name sctructure has an important meaning.
+If 'psf' (lowercase) is included in the name then for Galfit analysis will be used a small point spread function (PSF).
+Otherwise a large PSF will be crerated and used for the analysis.
+Due this, from now on the galaxy folder name has just to include the galaxy name and the version as 'M84_V5' for example for a large PSF.

 ### Version 2.04 - auto_versions_analysis branch

 This version has a new automatic shell script.
 Instead of four different shell scripts, one for each analaysis mode, there are just one. 'sh_galfit_auto.sh'.
 To execute the modes it is neccessary to indicate them as an argument in the comment line.
 For example, to run the original mode it should be as './sh_galfit_auto.sh original'.
 If no argument is given, the default mode is the 'medfilt_version' since is the most accurate mode.